Buying the horse is only the beginning…

 A cheap saddle can end up costing a lot if you need to do a lot of repairs.

-It may need reflocked, the tree may be damaged, or it may need extensive leather work to be functional.
-If the saddle was broken in or was altered inappropriately, it may end up being painful to the horse and cost you a lot more than just money in the end!
-Make sure you go over it with a fine-tooth comb before forking over your hard-earned cash.
-If the saddle needs TOO much work, you’re probably better off just buying a new one for more up-front cost.
+Make sure you go over it with a fine-tooth comb before forking out your hard-earned cash.
+If the saddle needs TOO much work, you’re probably better off just buying a new one for a greater up-front cost.

-If you’re buying a saddle, in general, you want to be sure it fits both you and your horse.
+If you’re buying a saddle, you want to be sure it fits both you and your horse.
 If this is your first time making such an important purchase, I can’t recommend a professional saddle fitter enough!
-Ask around to get recommendations so you don’t get scammed by someone just trying to sell you something or someone who is inexperienced.

 - Be realistic about your budget, but don’t skimp on saddle quality by buying the cheapest thing out there